 4. Resolve to role model respect.
 Want to raise kids who are considerate and respectful, right through the teen years?
 Take a deep breath, and speak to them respectfully.
 After all, kids learn from what we model.
 If we can't manage our own emotions, we can't expect our kids to learn to manage theirs.
 Not always easy when you’re angry, so remember your mantras: You’re the role model, Don’t take it personally, It's not an emergency, and This too shall pass!

-lead by loving example, redirect pre-emptively rather than punish (“You can throw the ball outside”), and set limits empathically (“You’re mad and sad, but we don’t hit.
-Let’s use your words to tell your brother how you feel”) raise self-disciplined kids who WANT to cooperate.
+5. Resolve to address the needs and feelings behind your child’s behavior.
+If yelling or punishing your child for his behavior were effective, it would have worked already.
+All "misbehavior" is a red flag that your child needs your help to handle big emotions or fill unmet needs.
+Once you address the feelings or needs, the behavior changes.
+Parents who lead by loving example, redirect pre-emptively rather than punish (“You can throw the ball outside”), and set limits empathically (“You’re mad and sad, but I won't let you hit.
+Let’s use your words to tell your brother how you feel”) raise self-disciplined kids who WANT to follow their guidance.

 So don't worry if you're making the same resolutions every year.
 That just means you're keeping yourself on track by choosing, over and over, to take positive steps in the right direction.
 Before you know it, you'll find yourself in a whole new landscape.
 Parenting, after all, is a journey -- not a destination.